Immuta Release Lifecycle

 - End of Support Date: The date when Immuta is no longer obligated to investigate issues raised against the release.
 The End of Support date will occur six months after the End of Life date.

 Long Term Support (LTS) Policy

-After the 2021.5 release, major releases that are not designated “LTS” will be updated with critical bug fixes through the next two major release dates, which is typically a six-month period.
+Major releases that are not designated “LTS” will be updated with critical bug fixes through the next two major release dates, which is typically a six-month period.

 Why should I choose the LTS version?

 Immuta recognizes that frequent upgrades are not feasible for many of our customers and wants to ensure that customers can remain on versions of the product that are well-supported.
 The LTS model ensures that customers who choose to stay on an Immuta version for a longer time will benefit from stability and security updates without being exposed to the risk of functionality changes.

 I am on an older version today.
 Do I have to upgrade to an LTS version?

 Immuta recommends that customers on older versions start planning an upgrade to the LTS or a more recent version.

 The Customer Success team will continue to answer questions and help you troubleshoot older versions for six months after the end of life date, but Immuta will not support those versions with code updates.